ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-79. Visualized in (8.43) from a high-level view, is an MLP which implements a well-known idiom in DL.
+Q. Visualized in (8.43) from a high-level view, is an MLP which implements a well-known idiom in DL.

 <table align='center'>
   <tr>